LeporidaeLepus/NotesForJava/README.md

 # NotesForJava

-This repository contains a Markdown file named *node.md* that records the notes I took when I was learning Java.
+This repository contains a Markdown file named *node.md* that records the notes I took when learning Java.

 To read the notes, find the file in the repository or click **[here](note.md)**.